markus13erger/MCSB/WS_2019_project_23.md

 Description:
 This query returns the artist of a specific song (Dancing Queen in this case).
 It is also worth mentioning that there are song title which were used multiple times and are therefore performed by multiple artists.

+2. Who is the most listened artist by a user?

+Query:
+select DISTINCT ?time ?name where {
+    ?artist foaf:spotsings ?song .
+    ?artist rdf:type ?spotartist .
+    ?song rdf:type ?spotsong .
+    ?markus foaf:artist_listened ?artist.
+    ?artist foaf:artist_ms ?time .
+    ?song foaf:spottitle ?title .
+    ?artist foaf:spotname ?name
+} ORDER BY DESC(xsd:nonNegativeInteger(?time))

+Description:
+This query returns the milliseconds played of any artist and orders them by descending order.
+Therefore, the number one entry is the most listened artist of a user.

+3. What are the lyrics of a specific song?

+Query:
+construct {
+    ?a foaf:contains ?b .
+} where {
+    ?c foaf:sings ?a .
+    ?a foaf:contains ?b .
+    ?c rdf:type ?artist .
+    ?a foaf:title "Dancing+Queen" .
+    ?b rdf:type ?value .
+    ?a rdf:type ?song .
+}

+Description:
+This query returns all the words used in a specific song (in this case once again Dancing Queen).

+4. What are the users searching for?

+Query:
+construct {
+    ?u foaf:searched_word ?w .
+} where {
+    ?se foaf:search_contains ?w .
+        ?u foaf:searched ?se .
+    ?u rdf:type ?User .
+    ?w rdf:type ?Word .
+}

+Description:
+This query returns all the words a user has searched for.
+In this case it just returns everything for the user Markus since this is the only user in our data.

+5. Are the users searching for songs they listened to?

+Query:
+-- Missing --

+Description:
+-- Missing --

+6. Are the users searching for lyrics they listened to?

+Query:
+-- Missing --

+Description:
+-- Missing --